algorand/go-algorand/CONTRIBUTING.md

 # Filing Issues

 Did you discover a bug?
 Do you have a feature request?
 Filing issues is an easy way anyone can contribute and helps us improve Algorand.
 We use GitHub Issues to track all known bugs and feature requests.

 Before logging an issue be sure to check current issues, verify that your [node is synced](https://developer.algorand.org/docs/introduction-installing-node#sync-node), check the [Developer Frequently Asked Questions](https://developer.algorand.org/docs/developer-faq) and [GitHub issues][issues_url] to see if your issue is described there.

 If you’d like to contribute to any of the repositories, please file a [GitHub issue][issues_url] using the issues menu item.
 Make sure to specify whether you are describing a bug or a new enhancement using the **Bug report** or **Feature request** button.

-See the GitHub help guide for more information on [filing an issue](https://help.github.com/en/articles/creating-an-issue)
+See the GitHub help guide for more information on [filing an issue](https://help.github.com/en/articles/creating-an-issue).

+## Vulnerabilities

+Please don't create issues for any security vulnerabilities.
+Instead, we would appreciate it if you reported them [here][vuln_url].
+This allows us to distribute a fix before the vulnerability is exploited.

+Additionally, if you believe that you've discovered a security vulnerability, you might qualify for our bug bounty program.
+See [here][bug_bounty_url] for details.

+If you have any questions, don't hesitate to contact us at security@algorand.com.

 # Contribution Model

 For each of our repositories we use the same model for contributing code.
 Developers wanting to contribute must create pull requests.
 This process is described in the GitHub [Creating a pull request from a fork](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) documentation.
 Each pull request should be initiated against the master branch in the Algorand repository.
 After a pull request is submitted the core development team will review the submission and communicate with the developer using the comments sections of the PR.
 After the submission is reviewed and approved, it will be merged into the master branch of the source.
 These changes will be merged to our release branch on the next viable release date.
 For the SDKs, this may be immediate.
 Changes to the node software may take more time as we must ensure and verify the security, as well as apply protocol upgrades in an orderly way.

+Again, if you have a patch for a critical security vulnerability, please report the vulnerability [here][vuln_url] instead of creating a PR.
+We'll follow up with you on distributing the patch before we merge it.

 # Code Guidelines

-For Go code we use the [Golang guidelines defined here](https://golang.org/doc/effective_go.html)
+For Go code we use the [Golang guidelines defined here](https://golang.org/doc/effective_go.html).
 * Code must adhere to the official Go formatting guidelines (i.e. uses gofmt).
 * We use **gofmt** and **golint**.
 Also make sure to run `make fix` and `make generate` before opening a pull request.
 * Code must be documented adhering to the official Go commentary guidelines.